campfields/campfields/README.md

 Things To Know

 I am a quiet person, or as loud as i can be. there is no in-between.

-⚠️I will not take any jokes about terrorism lightly.⚠️ i will most likely block or ignore you.
+I will not take any jokes about terrorism lightly. i will most likely block or ignore you.

 basic dni critera.
 i may follow back.

 Things i like: Night At The Museum, Maze Runner, A Series Of Unfortunate Events, Good Burger, The Outsiders, Rush Hour!!